Myopia Management

 Atropine

 Atropine eye drops have been used for pediatric eye conditons for over one hundred years.
 Atropine eye drops used only once a day can significantly slow down a child's myopic degeneration with little to no side effects.
 For children that are not yet ready for contact lenses atropine eye drops at the optimal concentration for the individual child can be an excellent treatment option.
-Newer studies and or clinical experience at Visionary Eye Care have shown that children that are increasing exceptionally quickly in their myopia can benefit from using both specialized myopia management contact lenses as well as atropine drops.
+Newer studies and clinical experience at Visionary Eye Care have shown that children that are increasing exceptionally quickly in their myopia can benefit from using both specialized myopia management contact lenses as well as atropine drops.
 This combination therapy can result in keeping a child with a mild prescription from becoming severely myopic, thereby saving that child from the dependence and eye disease risk that comes with severe myopia.

 Helpful Articles